Yinghao-Li/MaterialPropertyExtractor/README.md

 You can find an example of running the extraction pipeline in `./extr.sh`.
 Please remember to change the arguments to your specific data location.

+You can also find the same demo in the interactive jupyter notebook `./extr.ipynb`.